edahelsinki/xiplot/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as described above, without any additional terms or conditions.
+Any contribution you submit for inclusion in the workshall be licensed as described above, without any additional terms or conditions.